Causes of drooping eyelids

 In some cases, surgical repair of the tendon that holds the eyelid up in a normal anatomic position will increase the field of vision.
 After the procedure, patients will notice improvement in their peripheral vision and feel less fatigued.

 Ptosis repair is normally performed on an outpatient basis under a local anesthesia with sedation, or “twilight”.
-This is performed by an anesthesiologist with the benefit of greater comfort and fast recovery.

 You will go home the same day as the procedure.
 There is minimal pain after the procedure, although some discomfort is expected.